Ryōgo Narita: Durarara!!

 Durarara!! tells the story of a dullahan working as an underworld courier in Ikebukuro, an internet-based anonymous gang called the Dollars, and the chaos that unfolds around the most dangerous people in Ikebukuro.
 It is illustrated by Suzuhito Yasuda.

 Vamp!

 Vamp! is a light novel series about vampires and other supernatural creatures that live on an island in Germany called Growerth.
 It is illustrated by Katsumi Enami.

 Hariyama-san

-Hariyama-san, the Heart of the World is a series of connected short stories.
-They are basically strange or supernatural events that are seemingly unrelated, except that every one of them involves the title character, Shinkichi Hariyama, as a minor character in some capacity.
+Hariyama-san, Center of the World is a series of connected short stories that feature strange or supernatural events that are seemingly unrelated, except that every one involves the title character, Shinkichi Hariyama, as a minor character in some capacity.
 The last story in each volume ties all the previous stories together.
 It is illustrated by Katsumi Enami and Suzuhito Yasuda.

 Bleach: Spirits Are Forever With You

 Bleach: Spirits Are Forever With You is a light novel based on Tite Kubo's Weekly Shōnen Jump manga Bleach.